 No High5 product contains an ingredient found on the 2014 World Anti Doping Association (WADA) prohibited list, with the exception of Glycerine in EnergyBars (more info below).
 No High5 product contains the ingredient DMAA (Dimethylamylamine).

 At High5 we manufacture a large proportion of our products on-site to BRC standards.
 Where we use contract manufacturers, they have been carefully selected.
 These companies manufacture “normal” food products and are part of Informed Sport or we have confirmation that no WADA banned substances are used at their facilities.
 This virtually eliminates the possibility of cross contamination during manufacture.

 As well as standard microbe and nutritional testing, selected High5 products are randomly batch tested for WADA banned substances by an accredited laboratory.
 No High5 product has ever tested positive for a WADA banned substance.
-If you require products that have been tested for WADA banned substances, then please email for availability: email@example.com.
+If you require products that have been tested for WADA banned substances, we have a selection of products in stock which can be purchased through our shop.
+If you require additional products or you live outside the UK then please contact us: firstname.lastname@example.org.
 Find out more about substance testing via Informed Sport.

 We Have A Perfect Track Record: